Get

 1. Use Positive Reinforcement

 As with any dog, the best way to train a French Bulldog is with positive reinforcement.
-That means rewarding your dog for good behavior instead of punishing him for bad behavior.
+That means rewarding your dog for good behavior instead of punishing them for bad behavior.
 The most common way to do this is with treats, but you can also use praise, petting, or even toys as rewards.
-When training your Frenchie, be sure to give him a reward immediately after he performs the desired behavior.
-This will help him understand what he’s being rewarded for and make it more likely that he’ll repeat the behavior in the future.

 2. Choose a Rewarding Treat

 When choosing a treat to use as a reward, it’s important to pick something that your dog really loves.
 French Bulldogs are notoriously food-motivated, so most will be happy with just about any type of treat.
-However, if your dog is particularly finicky, you may want to try a few different types of treats until you find one that he really goes for.
-Once you’ve found the perfect treat, cut it into small pieces so that you can easily give your dog several rewards during a training session.
+However, if your dog is particularly finicky, you may want to try a few different types of treats until you find one that it really goes for.

 Fawn and white french bulldog

-Image Credit: Stefan C. Asafti, Unsplash
+Image by: Stefan C. Asafti, Unsplash

 3. Start with Simple Commands

 When first starting out, it’s best to begin with simple commands that your dog can easily understand and learn.
 Some good examples include “sit,” “stay” and “come.”
-Once your dog has mastered these basic commands, you can start teaching him more advanced tricks.
+Once your dog has mastered these basic commands, you can start teaching them more advanced tricks.

 4. Put It All Together